Sun, Moon, and Talia: Synopsis

 After the birth of a great lord's daughter, Talia, wise men and astrologers cast the child's horoscope and predicted that Talia would be endangered by a splinter of flax.
 To protect his daughter, the father commands that no flax would ever be brought into his house.
 Years later, Talia sees an old woman spinning flax on a spindle.
-She asks the woman if she can stretch the flax herself, but as soon as she begins to spin, a splinter of flax get stuck under her fingernail, and she collapses in sleep.
+She asks the woman if she can stretch the flax herself, but as soon as she begins to spin, a splinter of flax gets stuck under her fingernail, and she collapses in sleep.
 Unable to stand the thought of burying his daughter, Talia's father puts his daughter in one of his country estates.

-Some time later, a king who is out hunting in the nearby woods, follows his falcon into the house.
-He finds Talia; overcome by her beauty, he tries unsuccessfully to wake her, and then, "Crying aloud, he beheld her charms and felt his blood course hotly through his veins.
+Some time later, a king, who is out hunting in the nearby woodlands, follows his falcon into the house.
+He finds Talia; overcome by her beauty, he tries unsuccessfully to wake her, and then, "crying aloud, he beheld her charms and felt his blood course hotly through his veins.
 He lifted her in his arms, and carried her to a bed, where he gathered the first fruits of love."
 Afterwards, he leaves her on the bed and returns to his own city.
-Talia becomes pregnant and, nine months later, still deep in sleep, gives birth to twins (a boy and a girl).
-One day, the girl cannot find her mother's breast; instead she begins to suck her finger and draws the flax splinter out.
+Talia becomes pregnant and, after nine months, while still deeply asleep, gives birth to twins—a boy and a girl.

+One day, the girl cannot find her mother's breast; instead, she begins to suck her finger and draws the flax splinter out.
 Talia awakens immediately and names her beloved children Sun and Moon, and lives with them in the house.